 We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality both in planning the scope of our audit work and in evaluating the results of our work.

 Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

-Materiality£9.16 million (2020: £6.96 million)Basis for determining materiality0.2% of the total assets (2020: 0.2% of the total assets)Rationale for the benchmark appliedThe principal activity of the company is to provide financing to Southern Water Services Limited.
-On this basis we deem the benchmark which will be the focus of users of the financial statements to be total assets for determination of the statutory materiality.
+Matarialta Materiality £3.87 million (2021: £3.82 million) Basis for determining materiality We determined materiality on the basis of total assets but also capped it at an amount appropriate for the purposes of the audit of the consolidated financial statements of Greensands Holding Limited, of which the company is a component.
+Our determined materiality equates to 0.1% of total assets (2021: 0.1% of total assets).
+Rationale for the benchmark applied The principal activity of the company is to provide financing to Southern Water Services Limited.
+On this basis we consider the benchmark which will be the focus of users of the financial statements to be total assets for determination of the statutory materiality.